 ♦ Members receive a reduced fee for use of the Society’s research services

 .
 For a fee of $20.00 per hour for members, or $30.00 per hour for non-members, the Society will perform limited research of records at the Maryland State Archives and the library at the Maryland Center for History and Culture (MCHC).

 ♦ Members are entitled to submit queries

-and online, plus add the surnames they are researching to the online Surname Exchange
+and information about families they are researching for publication online, plus add the surnames they are researching to the online Surname Exchange

 ♦ Joint members, who receive memberships in both the Maryland Genealogical Society and the MCHC (formerly known as the Maryland Historical Society) enjoy the benefits of membership in the MCHC, including free admission to the MCHC Library, one of the premier research facilities for Maryland genealogy, with outstanding collections of published and unpublished Maryland genealogical sources, family histories, manuscripts, church records, newspapers and other research aids, some of which are available nowhere else.
 Other benefits of MCHC membership include free admission to the MCHC Museum and advance notice of and discounts on MCHC programs and publications.
 For more information on the MCHC and its membership benefits, consult their web site